Spread the Love

 - Write a rhyming poem for the principal.

-- Pick another shape to research where the history of the shape.
+- Pick another shape and research its origins and history over time.

 - Create a class mural of hearts.